facelessuser/coloraide/docs/src/markdown/manipulation.md

     1.0
     ```

-2. Channel values can also be read by the `get` method by sending in the name of the channel.
+2. Channel values can also be read by using the `get` method and providing the name of desired channel.

     ```pycon3
     >>> color = Color("orange")